-- (a) A distribution entity must use its best endeavours to implement a final summer preparedness plan. - (b) By 1 April of each year, a distribution entity must give a report to the QCA on the effectiveness, and its compliance with the implementation, of a summer preparedness plan (if any) for the previous summer.
+- A distribution entity must use its best endeavours to implement a final summer (a) preparedness plan. - By 1 April of each year, a distribution entity must give a report to the QCA on (b) the effectiveness, and its compliance with the implementation, of a summer preparedness plan (if any) for the previous summer.